 Game Design Programs in Rochester

-- St. John Fisher College is a private college situated about eight miles from central Rochester that offers a digital cultures and technologies bachelor's degree, as well as a minor option.
+- St. John Fisher College is a private college situated about five miles from central Rochester that offers an interactive media bachelor's degree, as well as a minor option.

 Comparison of Schools

 Get to know more about the profiled private schools by taking a glance at the table.
 It's worth noting that, in general, private colleges charge higher tuition rates than public institutions.
 Explore the stats on not only costs but also factors like acceptance rates and student enrollment, which may help you narrow down your choice on where to attend.

 |University of Rochester||St. John Fisher College||Rochester Institute of Technology|